dams/Bloomd-Client/README.md

 dzil build
 ```

-If you want to run the tests, you'll need a bloomd server up and running, and
-you'll need to set BLOOMD_HOST and BLOOMD_PORT:
+If you want to run the tests against a running bloomd server, you'll need to set BLOOMD_HOST and BLOOMD_PORT:

 ```
 BLOOMD_HOST=127.0.0.1 BLOOMD_PORT=8673 dzil test